 For such a big spike on MozCast, you would expect at least some of the other SERP trackers similarly show a significant spike.
 Unfortunately, while it is evident there is some volatility, most other SERP trackers only show relatively small movement.
 Firstly, though, let’s take a look at the MozCast spike:

-As you can see, volatility started on the 27th March, with the main movement taking place on the 28th March.
-For movement of this nature, we would expect significant chatter in the SEO community and many professional SEO’s chiming in with confirmation of an Update.
+As you can see, volatility started on the 27th of March, with the main movement taking place on the 28th of March.
+For a change of this nature, we would expect significant chatter in the SEO community and much professional SEO’s chiming in with confirmation of an Update.
 Apart from a few isolated instances on the webmaster forums, we haven’t yet seen this.
 This could indicate that we are at the early stages of an update, or that Google is testing something.

 Rank Risk Index